Oregon Addendum

 Jury Duty Leave

-The University of Denver encourages all employees to report for jury duty and provides Oregon employees with unpaid time off for jury duty service.
-While leave to serve on a jury is unpaid, exempt salaried employees will not have their pay reduced for any week in which they work and also miss time to serve on jury duty.
+University of Denver encourages all employees to report for jury duty and provides Oregon employees with unpaid time off for jury duty service.
+While leave to serve on a jury is unpaid, exempt salaried employees will not have their pay reduced for any week in which they work and also miss time to serve on jury duty, except to offset amounts employees receive as jury duty fees.

 Meal and Rest Breaks